cheomanigua/webdevdocs/content/devops/kubernetes.md

 sed -i.bak -e "s/ip-masq/ip-masq\\n - --iface=eth1/g" kube-flannel.yml
 ```

- Edit **kube-flannel.yml** and find all the lines with `- --iface=eth1`.
+ **IMPORTANT**: Edit **kube-flannel.yml** and find all the lines with `- --iface=eth1`.
 These lines have tab indentation, which will yield an error when running `kubectl create`.
 Remove the tab indentation and add space indentation instead.

  Finally:
  ```